Safeguarding and Child Protection Policy

 Definitions

-Child Protection is defined in the Children Act 1989 (s.47) as when a child is suffering or is likely to suffer significant harm.
-Under statutory guidance and legislation action must be taken to safeguard and promote the child’s welfare. |
+Child Protection is defined in the Children Act 1989 (s.47) and refers to when a child is suffering or is likely to suffer significant harm.
+Under statutory guidance and legislation action must be taken to safeguard and promote the child’s welfare.

 Introduction